rozie/security-score-compare/README.md

 - To draw a chart for rootme platform and last 7 days: security-score-compare.py -p -t 7 -P rootme -o /var/www/7_days_rootme.png

-Notice
+Notices
 ---------
-For https://www.hackthebox.eu/ works only for public profiles and returns Hall of Fame position instead of score.
+- For https://www.hackthebox.eu/ works only for public profiles and returns Hall of Fame position instead of score.
+- If you use root-me.org, use API instead of HTML.
+Scraping HTML is no longer reliable, leaving it only as fallback.

 Contribution
 ---------